pdxiv/LuaScott/Adventure Editor Manual.md

 must be the same as the one used when writing the adventure out.
 Scott Adams' ADVENTURE program only allows one character to be input (0-9, A-Z).
-If the adventure data base was written out with a two character file name and Scott's driver is to be used, it must be RENAMEd from DOS to one with a single character name (for example, ADVENT/DA not ADVENT /DA A) .
+If the adventure data base was written out with a two-character file name and Scott's driver is to be used, it must be RENAMEd from DOS to one with a single character name (for example, ADVENT/DA not ADVENT /DA A) .